Adobe Experience Platform: How to Get Started

 This has significant advantages for a holistic approach to advertising or customer management.
-Using the CDP, you can approach customers through social media, website ads, e-mail, direct mail, and call centres.
+You can use the CDP to approach customers through social media, website ads, e-mail, direct mail, and call centres.

-There are a host of new regulations and growing customer expectations about data governance compliance.
+There are many new regulations and growing customer expectations about data governance compliance.
 Therefore companies need to be on top of their data transparency and privacy.

 Having all the data stored in one place through the CDP allows for easier data management.
 Adobe also offers tools that enable the tracking of data across different channels.

 The Customer Data Platform in Adobe’s Experience Platform can function with the Experience Data Model (XDM).
-The XDM allows the flow of data between different databases through a process of cleaning and standardisation.
+The XDM allows data flow between different databases through cleaning and standardisation.

 Where data was previously siloed, leading to piecemeal profiles, the XDM facilitates a unified Real-time Customer Profile.
-The XDM is what sets Adobe’s Customer Data Platform apart from others on the market.
+The XDM sets Adobe’s Customer Data Platform apart from others on the market.

 3 – How does real-time data improve the Adobe Experience Platform from previous models?

-As mentioned earlier, the focus upon customer experience is paramount.
+As mentioned earlier, the focus on customer experience is paramount.